-FACTS is a database used by all levels of the Forest Service to track information about forest practice activities occuring on forest land related to growing and harvesting timber.
+FACTS is a database used by all levels of the Forest Service to track information about forest practice activities occurring on forest land related to growing and harvesting timber.
 Herrera obtained FACTS activity data from two sources for the Clackamas River watershed: 1) Mt.
 Hood National Forest from USFS; and 2) private and state forest land from the Oregon Department of Forestry (ODF).
+The ODF version of the FACTS database is FERNS.